The calibre template language¶

 {field:|prefix_text|suffix_text}

-then the result will be prefix_textSERIESsuffix_text
+has the value XXXX then the result will be prefix_textXXXXXsuffix_text.
+If field

 Do not use subtemplates (`{ … }`) or functions (see below) in the prefix or the suffix.